Maryland Lease Areas

 The area available for auction is identical to the one announced in the Proposed Sale Notice (PSN) published in the Federal Register on Dec.
 18, 2013 for a 60-day public comment period.
 BOEM carefully considered public comments received during this time prior to developing the Final Sale Notice, as discussed in the Response to Comments above.

 A commercial lease sale for Maryland was held on Aug.
 19, 2014.
 At the conclusion of the sale, BOEM announced that US Wind Inc. was the provisional winner of both leases, for a total bid of $8,701,098.
 A summary of bidding results is provided here.

 On Dec.
-1, 2014, the commercial wind energy leases with US Wind Inc. went into into effect.
+1, 2014, the commercial wind energy leases with US Wind Inc. went into effect.
 The executed leases are provided below.